 New Stories about Courtrooms, Criminals, and the Law

-In James Grippando’s “Death, Cheated,” a lawyer defends his ex-girlfriend in a case against the investors who bet $1.5 million on her death.
+In James Grippando’s “Death, Cheated,” a lawyer defends his ex-girlfriend against the investors who bet $1.5 million on her death.
 In Barbara Parker’s “A Clerk’s Life,” a disillusioned clerk at a corporate law firm suspects the worst of his colleagues when one of the firm’s employees is murdered.
-In Phyllis Cohen’s “Designer Justice,” a cold-blooded killer thinks he’s lucked out when he lands a high priced lawyer as his appointed attorney, only to learn that there are worse fates than being found guilty.
+In Phyllis Cohen’s “Designer Justice,” an accused murderer thinks he’s lucked out when he lands a high-priced lawyer, only to learn that there are worse fates than being found guilty.

 A page-turning collection–filled with shocking twists, double-crosses, and edge-of-your-seat suspense.